-The incidences of crime in Lochinvar are generally low and the area does not necessarily pose a crime risk at present.
+The incidences of crime in the area are low mainly because the area is undergoing development.
 The area is undergoing growth so as the population increases, general crime occurrences is expected to increase (break and enter dwelling; malicious damage etc.).
 On that basis the CPTED recommendations has taken these potential future crime characteristics into account.

-With the adoption of the strategies outlined in this report, the crime risk for the proposed development is considered to be low.
+With the adoption of the strategies outlined in this report, the crime risk for the proposed development is low.